 As noted above, this report separates out the Federal Funds (Federal Expenditures Fund and Federal Block Grant Fund) from the Office of the State Controller's Other Special Revenue Funds category.
-For the purposes of this report, the Federal Expenditures Fund and the Federal Block Grant Fund will be referred to as "Federal Funds" and include federal stimulus funds received under the American Recovery and Reinvestment Act of 2009 (ARRA).
+For the purposes of this report, the Federal Expenditures Fund and the Federal Block Grant Fund will be referred to as "Federal Funds" and include federal stimulus funds received under the American Recovery and Reinvestment Act of 2009 (ARRA), as well as Coronavirus Relief Funds (CRF) received pursuant to the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.
 The chart and tables on pages 103 to 107 summarize the revenue and expenditures of the Federal Funds.